northern-information/flashcrash.net/_pages/vj.md

 *Recursive Sign Up*

 - At the end of each Flash Crash we always announce the next Flash Crash.
-Share the signup sheet URL on stream somehow and let poeple konw signups are open.
+Share the signup sheet URL on stream somehow and let people know signups are open.

 *After Party*